LambdaSharp/Polly-Challenge/readme.md

 https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/RunLambdaSchedule.html

 <details><summary>Hint</summary>
 Make a post request to the API Gateway endpoint with the content from the RSS feed.
-You may need to create a new function for this logic.
 </details>
 <details><summary>Not hard enough for you?</summary>
 Parse the article's html into plain text then convert it to an mp3.
 This could be in the field: <code>content:encoded</code>